javiersteg/raspberry-noaa-v2-amd64/README.md

 -You need to enter more commands.
 But i'm preparing it to be copy paste commands.

--It's recomended minium knowledge about Linux and Debian.
+-It's recomended intermediate knowledge about Linux and Debian.

 -I'm trying to get a simple Virtualbox Machine to be more easier for the people to use this FORK.